-Under the Minnesota Human Rights Act, credit is a protected area, and it is illegal to treat you differently in credit because of your race, color, creed, religion, national origin, sex, marital status, disability, public assistance, sexual orientation.
+Stores or any other institutions offering personal or commercial credit cannot discriminate against you because of your race, color, creed, religion, national origin, sex, marital status, disability, public assistance, sexual orientation, or gender identity.